 |Day 2 Aqaba |

 After breakfast, you are transferred to the bus station for the JETT bus direct to Aqaba.
 This is a very efficient service, and the journey takes approx. four hours.
 On arrival, you are met and transferred to your hotel.
 The rest of the day is free for you to explore the town and port.
-In the evening, meet your tour leader along with any group members arriving from Egypt.

 |Day 3 Aqaba/Wadi Rum Bedouin Camp|